Frontier-Stageworks/opentrackio-proof/README.md

 Lean 4 formal verification of the OpenTrackIO protocol and the OpenCV ↔ OpenTrackIO camera parameter conversion theorems.

-The repo contains three projects.
+The repo contains four projects.
 They share a single Lean toolchain and Lake build.

 ---